Lummysloane/ansible-config-mgt/README.md

 **devops training**

 # Jenkins is now working
-have been able to make it work
+# have been able to make it work

+push to Jenkins